 - Psoriasis is another condition that can lead to scaly eyelids.
-The edges of the eyelids can become inflamed, and if this goes on for too long, the eyelids can turn down, causing your eyelashes to rub against the eyeball.
+The edges of the eyelids can become inflamed, and if this goes on for too long without treatment, the eyelids can turn down, causing your eyelashes to rub against the eyeball.

 - A cutaneous form of lupus can sometimes cause scaly raised patches on the eyelids.
 There may be occasional itching, but over time, the patches may lead to deformities of the lids themselves.

 These conditions all need monitoring by your ophthalmologist or dermatologist because of the potential for eyelid and eye damage.